 This is our first time hanging outside window wreaths and we found what we believe to be a super easy way to hang them.
-Going up took minutes and taking them back down will be even easier.
+Going up took minutes and taking them back down was even easier.

 Welcome to Day 7 of the Fourth Annual 12 Days of Christmas Series!